DataDog/integrations-core/openai/README.md

 Note: logs submission requires `DD_API_KEY` to be specified when running `ddtrace-run`.

 ### Validation

-Validate that the APM Python library can communicate with the Agent using:
+Validate that the APM Python library can communicate with your Agent using:

 ```
 ddtrace-run --info